SignPath/demo-github-actions/README.md

-# Using SignPath with GitHub Actions
+# Using SignPath with GitHub Actions or Azure DevOps

-This project demonstrates signing artifacts using [SignPath](https://about.signpath.io) from GitHub Actions workflows.
+This project demonstrates signing artifacts using [SignPath](https://about.signpath.io) from GitHub Actions workflows or Azure DevOps pipelines.

+## GitHub

 Signing is invoked in the `sign` step of [.github/workflows/build-and-sign.yml](.github/workflows/build-and-sign.yml).

+See [the documentation](https://about.signpath.io/documentation/trusted-build-systems/github) for a full documentation of the integration.

+## Azure DevOps

+Signing is invoked in the `Sign` step of [azure-pipelines.yml](azure-pipelines.yml).

-See [github.com/SignPath/github-actions](https://github.com/SignPath/github-actions) for a full documentation of SignPath actions.
+See [the documentation](https://about.signpath.io/documentation/trusted-build-systems/azure-devops) for a full documentation of the integration.

 ## Policy demonstrations